yoraish/moveit_humble_minimal_example/README.md

 A minimal example for MoveIt!2 on ROS Humble.
-This example comes as a substitute for the first C++ MoveIt!2 tutorial.
+This example comes a quickstart-example, complementing for the first C++ MoveIt!2 tutorial.
 Here, all we want is to move a Panda arm via C++ commands without building "code for the rest of MoveIt` :).

 Most if not all of the code in this repo is from the MoveIt!2 docs.
 This is an attempt to compile it compactly and nothing more.